rpoleski/MulensModel/documents/binary_source_notes.md

 * is satellite data and binary source causing any additional problems
 * xallarap
 * binary-lens/binary-source models
-* there may be different limb darkening coeffs for each source
+* there may be different limb darkening coeffs for each source - this would affect MulensData